Donetsk People's Republic: "Referendum" (2014)

+On 7 May 2014, Ukraine's security service (SBU) released an alleged audio recording of a phone call between a Donetsk separatist leader and Russian neo-Nazi Alexander Barkashov.
+In the call, the voice said to be Barkashov insisted on falsifying the results of the upcoming "referendum".
+Russian president Vladimir Putin asked the separatists to postpone the proposed referendum to create the necessary conditions for dialogue.
+Despite this, the Donetsk Republic group said they would still hold the referendum.

-The planned referendum was held on 11 May, disregarding Vladimir Putin's appeal to delay it.
-The organisers claimed that 89% voted in favour of self-rule, with 10% against, on a turnout of nearly 75%.
-The results of the referendums were not officially recognised by any government; Germany and the United States also stated that the referendums had "no democratic legitimacy", while the Russian government expressed respect for the results and urged a civilised implementation.
+The "referendum" was held on 11 May in the separatist-controlled parts of Donetsk and Luhansk oblasts.
+The organizers claimed that 89% voted in favour of self-rule, with 10% against, on a turnout of nearly 75%.
+The results of the referendums were not officially recognized by any government; Germany and the United States also stated that the referendums had "no democratic legitimacy", while the Russian government expressed respect for the results and urged a civilized implementation.

-On the day after the referendum, the People's Soviet of the DPR proclaimed Donetsk to be a sovereign state with an indefinite border and asked Russia "to consider the issue of our republic's accession into the Russian Federation".
-It also announced that it would not participate in the Ukrainian presidential election which took place on 25 May.
+On the day after the referendum, the "People's Soviet" of the DPR proclaimed Donetsk province to be a sovereign state with an indefinite border and asked Russia "to consider the issue of our republic's accession into the Russian Federation".
+It also announced that it would not participate in the Ukrainian presidential election on 25 May.